 In order to continue with your application for Arts Administration and Cultural Management, you must complete this step in the application process.
-Applicant selection is based on academic criteria and results of these secondary requirements.
-This contains all the information required to prepare and submit secondary requirements for consideration.
+Applicant selection is based on academic criteria and results of these additional requirements.
+This contains all the information required to prepare and submit additional requirements for consideration.
 If you have any questions, please contact Admissions.

-Applicants are required to submit a resume, and cover letter.
+Applicants are required to submit a resume, cover letter and attend an information

 Applicants must submit a detailed resume including education, work and/or volunteer experience, highlighting involvement in arts, culture or heritage organizations.

 Applicants must submit a cover letter outlining their area of interest, career goals and expectations for the program.